Pumpkin Chia Seed Pudding Recipe

 - 2 tablespoon maple syrup

-Add ¼ cup chia seeds to the bowl and whisk again to incorporate the seeds.
+Add ยผ cup of chia seeds to the bowl and whisk again to incorporate them.

-Tip – I find that using a wire whisk to mix in the chia seeds is the most effective, as they can sometimes clump together if you only use a spoon to mix.
+Tip – I find that using a wire whisk to mix in the chia seeds is the most effective method, as they can sometimes clump together if you only use a spoon.

 Cover the bowl with a tight-fitting lid and refrigerate for 4-5 hours or until the pudding is thickened.